CoregoLabs/Proposal/README.md

 Our solution has very minimal and reasonable assumptions required to make this possible.

 Our sole assumption is that the concepts outlined in the Agile Coretime RFC are implemented in Polkadot/Kusama.
 We do not have any specific assumptions concerning the XCM configuration on the Coretime parachain to make this work.
 We only require that the Coretime parachain allows basic reserve transfers.

-The only feature with a slightly greater assumption is region derivation.
-We need the Coretime parachain and the contracts parachain to support the `Transact` XCM instruction to enable region derivation.
-This is because regions can only be partitioned or interlaced on the Coretime parachain.
-Consequently, during region derivation, the region must be transferred to the Coretime parachain, where all instructions are executed (this is where the Transact instruction is required).
-Subsequently, the new regions are transferred back to the contracts parachain, where one of the regions is sent to the buyer, while the remaining regions are listed again on the market.

 **Region NFT Contract**
 To create a marketplace on a contracts parachain, we'll need an NFT region contract.
 We'll use the [Openbrush](https://openbrush.brushfam.io/) library to simplify development, as it only requires a few adjustments.